Strongly regular graph: Eigenvalues and graph spectrum

-If the above condition(s) are violated for any set of parameters, then there exists no strongly regular graph for those parameters.
+If any of the above conditions are violated for a set of parameters, then there exists no strongly regular graph for those parameters.
 Brouwer has compiled such lists of existence or non-existence here with reasons for non-existence if any.
+For example, there exists no srg(28,9,0,4) because that violates one of the Krein conditions and one of the absolute bound conditions.